Warrenww/react-chatroom-practice/README.md

 ## Implementation
 * a fake user register and login
 * a setting page render base on login state
-* a useless index page
+* an useless index page
+* a public channel chat room

 ## ToDo
-* chat room
+* create custom chat room
-* multiple user chat rooms
+* join and leave custom chat rooms
-* create chat room group